Propoxyphene Addiction & Withdrawal Treatment

 Propoxyphene Addiction Treatment at Promises

-Propoxyphene is a medicinal opioid and binds to receptors in the central nervous system that typically bind with the body’s own physiological opioids such as endorphins and enkephalins.
-Propoxyphene (and other opioids) is frequently abused because overuse of medicinal opioids provides effects beyond pain relief and create feelings of euphoria.
+Propoxyphene is a medicinal opioid but some people used it to excess.
+Propoxyphene binds to receptors in the central nervous system.
+It activates opiate receptors such as endorphins and enkephalins.
+Overuse of opioid drugs has effects beyond pain relief.
+It can create feelings of euphoria.